kfodex01/dsi-coding-challenge/README.md

 ### Part Three - Where _are_ we?

-You should know where to save this in your repo.
+You should know how and where to save this in your repo.

 This